ihebakermi10/Data-Platform-Architect/README.md

 5. **Efficient ETL Pipeline:** Streamline data movement between OLTP, NoSQL, and the data warehouse with agile ETL pipelines running on Apache Airflow.

-**Join Us on This Technological Odyssey!**
-We're on the lookout for passionate talents to join this adventure.
-If you're ready to push the boundaries of innovation, join Digital Rogue Wave in shaping the digital future.

-Together, let's create extraordinary digital waves!

 The Digital Rogue Wave Team 🚀🌐